 Since graduation, Rebecca has performed in the Broadway Rising Stars Concert at Town Hall (dir.
 Scott Coulter), the NY International Fringe Festival, and a national tour of If You Give a Mouse a Cookie with Theatreworks USA (dir.
 Kevin Del Aguila).
 In October 2011, she starred as Jane in the award-winning world premiere of Central Avenue Breakdown at the New York Musical Theatre Festival.
 In the summer of 2012, Rebecca joined the show again for it’s second production at NYMF and a run at the Daegu International Music Theatre Festival in South Korea.
 She has performed in Johnny Baseball (dir.
 Gordon Greenberg) at the Williamstown Theatre Festival and made her Broadway debut in Beautiful: The Carole King Musical as a featured ensemble member while understudying Jessie Mueller in the title role.
 After eighteen months at Beautiful, Rebecca ventured overseas to star opposite Michael Ball in a new revival of Mack and Mabel at the Chichester Festival Theatre and UK tour.
 In 2016, she returned to the world of Beautiful, playing Carole on the first national tour in Rochester, NY, as well as returning to her original track on Broadway.
 Her solo cabaret, Broadway: What the Folk? debuted at Feinstein’s/54 Below in June 2016.

 Rebecca has recently relocated to London, UK, where she is pursuing her career full time.
-She is represented by Sophie Austin at United Agents and is a proud member of British Equity, Actors’ Equity Association (USA) and SAG-AFTRA.
+She is represented by Mildred Yuan and Sophie Austin at United Agents and is a proud member of British Equity, Actors’ Equity Association (USA) and SAG-AFTRA.